lucacros/2324_Projet2A_PedaleGuitare/README.md

 Here's how it's implemented: [Volume Notice](https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Software-Section/Gain.md)

 ### 🤖 The First Effect : A Simple Distorsion

 To write this first effect in C, we chose to implement a distortion.

 Based on the definition of a Max value and a clipping (see [Distortion Notice](https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Software-Section/Distorsion.md)) in relation to it, we can add this first effect to our work! ✅

+### ✅ An Important Conversion

+Before working with Faust, you need to convert your input signal (whose values are beetween -+20000) to a signal in +-1 Values.
+And after that reconvert it !

 ### 🎶 Reverberation